roboGOD/Data_Engg_Project_IPL_Match_Prediction/Tasks.md

+# Object Storage - Use of GCS to store models
+# Streaming - Use of Google Pub/Sub for incoming data
+# Warehouse - BigQuery to store the data
+# Google Cloud Function - To run the consumer (always active)
+# Spark - To preprocess data
+# ML pipeline - Model training

 # Pending Tasks
 ~~1.
 Read the data from BigQuery table for preprocessing Spark job~~ ~~2.
 Finalize what features we need to generate for data preprocessing~~